avig00/avig00.github.io/index.md

 ## About Me

 I'm a MS Data Science graduate from Vanderbilt University with a background in business intelligence, machine learning, and insurance analytics.
-This site features my relevant experience and select open projects in this space.
+This site features my top technical skills, relevant work experience, and select open projects in this space.

 ---